silvercircle/nvim/doc/docs/LSP/index.md

 # How to configure LSP

 First of all, this configuration is not meant to work **out-of-the-box** as a full-featured *IDE* or something like that.
 It can, but this needs some additional work.
+The system has been designed with flexibility in mind — to support different ways of installing language servers.
+It is only tested on Linux (including WSL)

 !!!
 Note